GBHyland/Automate-Custom-UI/facilitator-day1.md

 Complete code for the **loop-logic** script task:
 ```
 // create a local variable called attachedFiles with a reference to the var_attachedFile process variable
-let attachedFiles = variables.var_attachedFile || [];
+let attachedFiles = variables.var_attachedFile;

 // create a local variable called currentIndex with a reference to the var_currentIndex process variable
-let currentIndex = Number(variables.var_currentIndex || 0);
+let currentIndex = Number(variables.var_currentIndex);

-// Increment currentIndex
+// Increment currentIndex by 1
 currentIndex = currentIndex + 1;

 // Save updated currentIndex back to the process variable var_currentIndex
 variables.var_currentIndex = currentIndex;

+// Write the following Conditional Statement:
-// Conditional statement: Have we exceeded the number of indexes within the attachedFiles array?
+// Has currentIndex exceeded the number of indexes within the attachedFiles array?
-// if so, set process variable var_processFiles = false
+// if exceeded, set process variable var_processFiles = false
+// else
-// else set the process variable doc_fileToMove value to the next index of the attachedFiles array
+//.
+(1)set the process variable var_processFiles = true and
+//.
+(2)doc_fileToMove value to the next index of the attachedFiles array
 if (currentIndex >= attachedFiles.length) {
     variables.var_processFiles = false;
 } else {